Han Xianchu

-Han Xianchu (韩先楚 (Hân Sian-chhó); 1913–1986) was a Chinese general in the People's Liberation Army.
+Han Xianchu (韩先楚 (Hán Xiānchǔ); 1913–1986) was a Chinese general in the People's Liberation Army.
 He participated in various wars and battles such as Battle of Pingxingguan in the Second Sino-Japanese War, the Liaoshen, Pingjin, Hainan campaigns in the Chinese Civil War and the Korean War.
 In 1955, he was among the first group of military leaders to be awarded the Shang Jiang (Senior General) rank.

 Early life

 Han was born in a farming village in Huang'an County (黄安), modern day Hong'an County (红安), Hubei Province in February 1913 (Hong An is known for being the hometown of many Military Generals).
 He stopped schooling and joined the People's Liberation Army when he was 17 and fought his way through countless battles and military campaigns.
 Han's early military background and tough childhood offered him a revolutionary mindset and a brave character.
 He had a nickname of "Tornado Commander", indicating his ever-changing tactics in the battlefield and the quick moves like the storm.
 He was also known as the "Best Field Commander" of PLA.